MunchStockholm/MunchGraffitiWall/README.md

 # MunchGrafittiWall
-Exam in Agile Project PRO202
+This is the main project for our exam in Agile Project PRO202